dhicks6345789/application-starter/README.md

 By default, the user's Desktop folder will be a local (or domain) folder.
 A simple registry / Active Directory setting can redirect that location to a Google Drive folder ("G:\My Drive\Desktop", for instance), but as Explorer loads before Google Drive the user will get an error message pop-up saying their Desktop folder could not be found.

 The solution to this is to make sure that Google Drive loads before Windows Explorer.
 This can be done by using a Windows registry entry to replace the defined user shell with an application that starts Google Drive, waits for it to be ready, then starts Explorer.
+This simple-sounding solution is complicated by some quirks of how Windows deals with some of the settings involved.

+Replacing the shell application can be done by setting the "Shell" value in HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon.
+It's easy enough to create a simple executable that starts Google Drive, checks it's ready, then starts Explroer.
+However, the version of Explorer that starts will be the simple file folder view, not the full desktop - the user will be left with a file browser window instead of a proper desktop.
+Explorer only starts up as the desktop if that registry key is set to "Explorer.exe".
+Therefore, the solution is for the shell replacement application to start Google Drive, wait for it to start, set the regiostry key to "Explorer.exe"

 Install Chrome
 Install Google Drive Client